passiv/snaptrade-php-sdk/README.md

 ##### broker: `string`<a id="broker-string"></a>

 Slug of the brokerage to connect the user to.
-See [this document](https://snaptrade.notion.site/SnapTrade-Brokerage-Integrations-f83946a714a84c3caf599f6a945f0ead) for a list of supported brokerages and their slugs.
+See [the integrations page](https://snaptrade.notion.site/66793431ad0b416489eaabaf248d0afb?v=3cfea70ef4254afc89704e47275a7a9a&pvs=4) for a list of supported brokerages and their slugs.

 ##### immediateRedirect: `bool`<a id="immediateredirect-bool"></a>

-When set to True, user will be redirected back to the partner's site instead of the connection portal
+When set to `true`, user will be redirected back to the partner's site instead of the connection portal.
+This parameter is ignored if the connection portal is loaded inside an iframe.
+See the [guide on ways to integrate the connection portal](https://docs.snaptrade.com/docs/implement-connection-portal) for more information.

 ##### customRedirect: `string`<a id="customredirect-string"></a>

-URL to redirect the user to after the user connects their brokerage account
+URL to redirect the user to after the user connects their brokerage account.
+This parameter is ignored if the connection portal is loaded inside an iframe.
+See the [guide on ways to integrate the connection portal](https://docs.snaptrade.com/docs/implement-connection-portal) for more information.

 ##### reconnect: `string`<a id="reconnect-string"></a>

 The UUID of the brokerage connection to be reconnected.
 This parameter should be left empty unless you are reconnecting a disabled connection.
-See ‘Reconnecting Accounts’ for more information.
+See the [guide on fixing broken connections](https://docs.snaptrade.com/docs/fix-broken-connections) for more information.

 ##### connectionType: `string`<a id="connectiontype-string"></a>

-Sets whether the connection should be read or trade
+Sets whether the connection should be read-only or trade-enabled.

 ##### connectionPortalVersion: `string`<a id="connectionportalversion-string"></a>

-Sets the version of the connection portal to render, with a default to 'v3'
+Sets the version of the connection portal to render.

 #### 🔄 Return<a id="🔄-return"></a>